Ian-Fogelman/Ian-blog/_posts/2019-10-07-Creating-Python-CLR-For-SQL-Server-2017.markdown

 It is possible to output data straight to the query grid like you would a normal procedure in SQL Server.
 This opens up the flood gates in terms of data warehousing, model performance and so much more interesting functionality that is available in Python.
 <br>
 <br>
-Passing data to a Python CLR Proc:
+Passing data to a Python CLR Proc, here I wrote a function to count the frequency of characters in the text passed to the proc.
+The results are then translated to a pandas dataframe and returned in the format specified of WITH RESULT SETS:
 <br>
 <br>
 {% highlight SQL %}